buzzgrewal/RankWrite-AI/README.md

 # RankWrite-AI: AI-Powered Tool for Generating SEO Optimize Blog Posts
 <a name="readme-top"></a>
 ## RankWrite-AI
-<p>I recently built a Streamlit app that leverages OpenAI’s Whisper for automatic speech-to-text transcription and Deep Translator for Urdu translation.
-The app allows users to upload audio files (MP3, WAV, M4A), transcribes the speech with high accuracy, detects the spoken language, and provides an instant Urdu translation.
-This project highlights the power of AI in multilingual accessibility, making speech recognition more inclusive and useful for diverse audiences.
-Excited to explore more applications of NLP and speech processing in real-world scenarios! 🚀</p>
+<p>I recently built a Streamlit app called **RankWrite-AI**, an AI-powered blog post generator that creates SEO-optimized articles on any topic.
+The app utilizes **DeepSeek-R1-Distill-Qwen-32B** via Hugging Face’s API to generate high-quality, structured content with engaging headlines, compelling introductions, and well-optimized subheadings.
+Users can enter a topic, and within seconds, the app produces a well-written, publish-ready blog post, perfect for platforms like WordPress and Medium.
+This project showcases the power of **AI-driven content creation**, making it easier for writers, marketers, and businesses to generate impactful articles effortlessly.
+Excited to explore more ways AI can enhance digital content creation! 🚀</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>